 Where there has been consultation with a member of the Board of Patent Interferences as required by § 1105.01, the word "APPROVED" and spaced below this the Board member's name who was consulted should be typed at the lower left hand corner of the last page.
 The Board member will sign in the space below "APPROVED."
 If less than all of the motions decided required consultation, under § 1105.01, the word "APPROVED" should be followed by an indication of matters requiring such approval.
-For example, burden of proof."
+For example, "Approved as to the motion to shift the burden of proof."